Our Favorite 1,4-Dioxane-Free Laundry Detergents

 • Sodium Carbonate: Acts as a builder in detergents, enhancing cleaning by binding to hard water elements like magnesium and calcium.
 This prevents hard water from reducing the detergent’s effectiveness.
 It softens water, removes minerals that cause hardness, and ensures detergents penetrate fibers properly, keeping laundry whiter, brighter, and fresher.
 It also prolongs garment and machine life, lifts soil from fabrics, and optimizes pH levels, making it an essential ingredient for effective cleaning.
 Rated 1 on EWG Skin Deep

-• Sodium Percarbonate: A powerful, non-toxic laundry booster with bleaching, deodorizing, sanitizing, brightening, and cleaning capabilities.
+• Sodium Percarbonate: A powerful and safe laundry booster with bleaching, deodorizing, sanitizing, brightening, and cleaning capabilities.
 It effectively removes stains and disinfects by killing bacteria, viruses, fungi, mildew, and algae.
 It is activated by all temperatures.
 It brightens without the harsh effects of chlorine bleach, though it may lighten non-colorfast fabrics.
 Avoid use on silk, wool, and leather, and handle with gloves.
 Rated 1-2 on the Environmental Working Group database

 • Sodium Gluconate: A chelating agent that binds and removes minerals and metals from water and surfaces, breaking bonds that hold stains to fabric.
 It also acts as an anti-redeposition agent, preventing soil from redepositing on fabrics during washing.
 As a builder, it softens water, prevents color fading by binding dyes together, and inhibits microbial growth in products.
 Rated 1 on EWG Skin Deep